The Truth About Three Under Three

 Guilt

 Guilt is a word I became very familiar with during my last pregnancy.
 I was overcome with the feeling that I was missing out on all of the fun and developmental stages of my oldest, and my middle child was being overlooked because what she was doing wasn’t the first time and she wasn’t a baby.
 And then my third showed up and I realized if I paid that attention to my older children then I wasn’t snuggling my baby enough.
-So one way or another I figure they will all end up in therapy because their crazy mother didn’t hold, watch, play, make eye contact, read, or sleep enough at the beginning.
+So one way or another I figure they will all end up in therapy because their mother didn’t hold, watch, play, make eye contact, read, or sleep enough at the beginning.
 I’m sorry children.
 Your mother did her best.

 Strategy

-1. Know your store.
-In NW OKC there are a few stores that have, what we like to call, Super Carts (two kids ride forward facing at the rear of the cart and still there is room for the rear facing child in front of them.)
+In NW OKC there are a few stores that have, what we like to call, Super Carts (two kids ride forward facing at the rear of the cart and still there is room for the rear-facing child in front of them.)
 A total of three children can be strapped in at any given time.
-These are Super Target, Neighborhood Walmart and Sams.
+These are Super Target, Neighborhood Walmart, and Sams.
 Crest has the really cool Car Carts where two children drive the cart in the front and another sits in the traditional seat up top.
 Still a total of three seatbelts, just a different configuration.
 Then there are places that have two seats and work well while babywearing.
 These are Whole Foods, Wal-Mart, Target, and Aldi.

-2. Parking.
 My mother used to never park by the cart return because she didn’t want her car to get hit.
 I, however, embraced the buggy corral and have been known to park in the very back of the lot where a lone Cool Cart is left to the elements.
 I love those spaces and try to not park there if I am by myself.
 This is how I battled my fear of them running into oncoming traffic.
-I park, I load, I shop and I return the cart to the corral.
+I park, I load, I shop, and I return the cart to the corral.

 3. Another trick I learned was to tell my babies to keep one hand on the car.
-This was especially helpful when we got back to the car and were loading up.

 Clutter